 - General kit dimensions are nearly perfect and overall fit is excellent. - All panel lines and prominent rivets are recessed (more particularly on the belly).
 They are raised on specific locations such as wing roots.
 However, there are no rivets where they were flushed (on the upper wings and the rear fuselage).
 Engine area has very well done door fasteners.
-Fabric surfaces are smooth with tape strips topped with delicate stitching detail. - Optional parts such as ones for G-5 version are included.
-Kit has two different styles of upper cowl panel (one with pressed metal gun troughs: typical original G-6one and another with insert gun troughs: typical G5), the starboard side gun bulge with compressor housing for the G-5, the windscreen with scoop as well as standard steel head armour or "Galland" one. - A strong "H" shaped wing spar part ensures perfect dihedral and a good fit at the wing root. - The flaps and the slats parts may be positioned (even if on the ground actual flaps were generally retracted). - Middle canopy part is not intended to be glued closed. - Possibly separate underwing forward radiator flaps. - Possibly separate oil cooler intake rear flap. - Possibly remove the two umbrella mounts on the port fuselage side cockpit area if you do not build a tropical airframe. - Do not forget filling GM1 and MW50 filler hatches as requested in the instruction sheet. - To ease assembly of the separate tail parts with fuselage sides, do not comply with Hasegawa directions and glue each tail side with each fuselage side. - Possibly remove and reposition control surfaces. - From 1944, most Gustav used 660x160 smooth tires.
+Fabric surfaces are smooth with tape strips topped with delicate stitching detail.

+- Optional parts such as ones for G-5-based production are included.
+Kit has two different styles of upper cowl panel: one with pressed metal gun troughs: typical original G-6 one and another with insert gun troughs: typical G-5.
+Regarding the G-14, the type of used cowl seems to depend on the plane producer: Erla-produced G-14s had the G-5 type and WNF ones had the other one.
+Kit also has the starboard side gun bulge with compressor housing for the G-5 (also on Erla-built G-14s) and the windscreen with scoop.
+Note that the kit does not depict an Erlabuilt aircraft as they had the oil fill on the left side of the nose (behind the propeller) moved up as on the G-10 or K-4. - G-14 form evolved noticeably during the production.
+Early ones were virtually identical to G6 marks.
+Many very late ones had no aerial mast, Erla-Haube canopy, various types of tall wooden rudder, wooden stabilizers, longer tail wheel leg, thicker 660x190 tires, large oblong bulges on wings, etc. Hence, as such, the kit may also be built as a late G-6. - Kit has MG151/20 gun gondolas parts but they are only showed in the instructions as "not for use" ones.
+As explained in G-6 list, they are not too short and some details may be improved. - A strong "H" shaped wing spar part ensures perfect dihedral and a good fit at the wing root. - The flaps and the slats parts may be positioned (even if on the ground actual flaps were generally retracted). - Erla Haube canopy part is not intended to be glued closed. - Possibly separate underwing forward radiator flaps. - Possibly separate oil cooler intake rear flap. - To ease assembly of the separate tail parts with fuselage sides, do not comply with Hasegawa directions and glue each tail side with each fuselage side. - Possibly remove and reposition control surfaces. - From 1944, most Gustav used 660x160 smooth tires.
 Hence, possibly fill and sand tire grooves or replace them with aftermarket parts.
 Also note that even if this is far from being very noticeable, angle of main wheels is not totally correct.
 To possibly solve this, shorten a little bit the wheel axle and set the angle to a more correct position. - Pilot figure is seated a little bit too low.
-If you use it, bring it up to a higher position (with a plasticard spacer) - Up to now, kit has already been released three times with different markings options: - ST17: JG 52 Erich Hartmann and Gerhard Barkhorn - 08142 "Eyeball" (limited reissue): JG 3 & 51 planes with "eye" nosearts - 08153 "Super Experten" (limited reissue): JG52 Gerhard Barkhorn & Gunther Rall
+If you use it, bring it up to a higher position (with a plasticard spacer) - Up to now, kit has only been released as reference ST18 with JG 52/53 Erich Hartmann schemes.
 The accuracy of the decals will not be assessed here as many interpretations are possible and there are a lot of aftermarket options.